 The look and feel of this view changes with the optional parameter values given for rendering the task flow region.

-Follow the steps described in Chapter 3, "Preparing Your Development Environment" to implement security and create a new ustomizable page in your application.
+Follow the steps described in Chapter 3, "Preparing Your Development Environment" to implement security and create a new customizable page in your application.

 Open the page on which you want to add the service.

-In the Resource Palette, expand IDE Connections, File System, webcenter_services_root, Announcements, and ADF Task Flows.
+In the Resource Palette, expand My Catalogs, WebCenter Services Catalog, and Task Flows.